• Skip to primary navigation

 Warm Temperatures

-Heat is another problem for bottles.
-Some basic chemistry: heat causes the liquid to expand and generates carbon dioxide (and all other gases) to become “agitated” and race around.
-As you might guess, both are bad for the integrity of your bottles.
+Some introductory chemistry: heat causes the liquid to expand and generates carbon dioxide (and all other gases) to become "agitated" and race around.

 With Kombucha, the 2nd fermentation will take 2-7 days.
-The warmer the temperature, the faster the fermentation so keep a close eye on its progress.
+The warmer the temperature, the faster the fermentation, so keep a close eye on its progress.

 How to Prevent Your Kombucha Bottles from Exploding